lmc-eu/spirit-design-system/CONTRIBUTING.md

 Just as in the summary, use the imperative, present tense: "fix" not "fixed" nor "fixes".

 Explain the motivation for the change in the commit message body.
-This commit message should explain _why_ you are making the change.
+This commit message SHOULD explain _why_ you are making the change.
 You can include a comparison of the previous behavior with the new behavior in order to illustrate the impact of the change.

 #### Commit Message Footer